-Carrington Hotel is one of the earliest building in the area catering to rich clientele who used to visit the area.
+Carrington Hotel is one of the earliest building in the Katoomba area catering to rich clientele who have visited this interesting tourist town over the last 150 years.
 The amazing structure is preserved in its original design and decoration.
 Carrington Hotel takes you back in time with a beautiful wooden staircase at the entrance and immaculately kept dining room where dinner is served with the original menu.

 Carrington Hotel in Katoomba